A Rainbow in Deep Network Black Boxes: Numerical results

 We show the spectra of covariances of activations $\phi_j$ in the left panels of \Cref{fig:spectra_multilayer} and of the weight covariances $C_j$ in the right panels.
 For both networks, we recover the trend that activation spectra are close to power laws of slope $-1$ and the weight spectra show a transition from a learned exponential regime to a decay consistent with the Marchenko-Pastur expectation, which is almost absent for ResNet-18.
 Considering them in sequence, as a function of depth, the input activations are thus high-dimensional (due to the power-law of index close to $-1$) while the subsequent weights perform a dimensionality reduction using an exponential bottleneck with a characteristic scale much smaller than the width.
 Next, the dimensionality is re-expanded with the non-linearity, as the activations at the next layer again have a power-law covariance spectrum.
 Considering the weight spectra, we observe that the effective exponential scale increases with depth, from about $10$ to $60$ for both the scattering network and the ResNet.
 This increase of dimensionality with depth is expected: in convolutional architectures, the weight covariances $C_j$ are only defined on small patches of activations $\phi_{j-1}$ because of the prior operator $P_j$.
 However, these patches correspond to a larger receptive field in the input image $x$ as the depth $j$ increases.
 The rank of the covariances is thus to be compared with the size of this receptive field.
 Deep convolutional networks thus implement a sequence of dimensionality contractions (with the learned weight covariances) and expansions (with the white random features and non-linearity).
-Without the expansion, the network would reduce the dimensionality of the data exponentially fast with depth, thus severely limiting its ability to process information on larger spatial scales (deeper layers), while without the contraction, its parameter count and learning sample complexity would increase exponentially fast with depth.
-This contraction/expansion strategy allows the network to maintain a balanced representation at each scale.

 The successive increases and decreases in dimensionality due to the weights and non-linearity across deep network layers have been observed by \citet{recanatesi-lajoie-dimensionality-compression-expansion} with a different dimensionality measure.
 The observation that weight matrices of trained networks are low-rank has been made in several works which exploited it for model compression \citep{ranzato-de-freitas-predicting-low-rank-parameters,denton2014exploiting,yu2017compressing}, while the high-dimensional embedding property of random feature maps is well-known via the connection to their kernel \citep{rahimi-recht-random-features,scetbon-harchaoui-spectrum-dot-product-kernel}.
 The rainbow model integrates these two properties.
 In neuroscience, high-dimensional representations with power-law spectra have been measured in the mouse visual cortex by \citet{stringer-harris-power-law-geometry}.
 Such representations in deep networks have been demonstrated to lead to increased predictive power of human fMRI cortical responses \citep{elmoznino-bonner-representation-dimensionality} and generalization in self-supervised learning \citep{ghosh-richards-power-law-representation-ssl}.